-- Take a scenic drive down the coastal Cape Peninsula
+- Enjoy a scenic drive along the coast of the Cape Peninsula

-- Sip and sample from the cellars of the Cape Winelands
+- Sip and sample wine from the cellars of the Cape Winelands

 - Meet the populous penguin colonies of Boulders Beach

-- Search for the Big 5 on a safari in Kruger National Park
+- Seek out the Big Five on a safari in Kruger National Park

 |Day 1||Arrive in Cape Town, City Tour & Table Mountain||Cape Town|